Nutrition & Physical Activity Research Projects in School Settings

 This project documents economic investment in communities through the federal Safe Routes to School (SRTS) program and examines the distribution of funds across diverse areas.
-We develop measures of successful SRTS economic investment and project implementation in low-resource communities based on stated objectives of the SRTS program.
-We aim to inform policies to support equitable, comprehensive SRTS programs and safe, active environments for youth.
+We developed measures of successful SRTS economic investment and project implementation in low-resource communities based on stated objectives of the SRTS program.
+We aimed to inform policies to support equitable, comprehensive SRTS programs and safe, active environments for youth.

-This project evaluates the impact of the Boston Public Schools’ Communities Putting Prevention to Work (CPPW)-funded initiatives to increase and improve physical education and physical activity in schools.
-We evaluate “Active School Day” policy implementation using a quasi-experimental design, conduct cost-effectiveness analysis using evaluation findings, and rapidly communicate and disseminate research findings to key stakeholders via targeted, audience-specific strategies.
+This project evaluated the impact of the Boston Public Schools’ Communities Putting Prevention to Work (CPPW)-funded initiatives to increase and improve physical education and physical activity in schools.
+We evaluated “Active School Day” policy implementation using a quasi-experimental design, conducted cost-effectiveness analysis using evaluation findings, and rapidly communicated and disseminated research findings to key stakeholders via targeted, audience-specific strategies.